bob-b-b/ListeriaDetect/README.md

 # Network dependency is intentionally omitted for faster startup, as the application is local.

 [Service]
-# NOTE: Adjust 'User' if your main user is not 'pi'
-User=pi
 # The full path to the Python script
 ExecStart=/usr/bin/python3 /home/pi/LiesteriaDetect/main.py
 # If the script exits unexpectedly, systemd will automatically restart it